 - Will they even write you a policy?

 - What are their rates?

 - Accident forgiveness

 Find better coverage, lower rates, or both by comparing quotes with our fast, easy-to-use form.

-How Do You Know if You Have a Bad Driving Record?
+How Do You Know If You Have a Bad Driving Record?

 It’s usually nothing to sweat if you got pulled over once or twice for going a little too fast, or you end up in the occasional fender bender.
-So, what really makes up a poor driving record?
-You can say you have a bad driving record if any of the following describes you:
+So, what makes up a poor driving record?
+You can say you have a bad driving history if any of the following describes you: